Mrs Dyde & Miss Baggaley's Class 2024 - 2025

 Reading

 Please do continue to encourage your child to read and record their home reading.
 There is an expectation that the children will read at least 4 times a week at home.
-In Year 5 we encourage the children to be more independent and record their own reading in their reading diaries wherever possible, however we would like you to sign your child's diary at the end of the week so that you and we know that this is happening - this is greatly appreciated.
+In Year 5 we encourage the children to be more independent and record their own reading in their reading diaries wherever possible, however, we would like you to sign your child's diary at the end of the week so that you and we know that this is happening - this is greatly appreciated.

 Reading diaries will be checked daily and signed weekly when your child has their Guided Reading Session.
 Reading so often, every day, both at home and at school, should enable your child to take a book quiz within two weeks - sometimes perhaps three.
 We will continue to encourage the children to ensure that they can take the appropriate number of quizzes.
 I know there are some who have previously achieved word millionaire and equally some who have already achieved more words read than they did last year- something they should take pride in.
 We look forward to seeing just how many words the children can read and who can reach the millionaire status.

-7th February - Homework has been set for the week.
+25th April - Homework has been set for the week.

 See the file below, or click on the pencil to remind yourselves of what has been set.